 Resources for Scholarships

-Did you know that there are specific scholarships available to members of the Veteran and Military Community?
+Did you know that there are specific scholarships available to members of the Veteran and Military-Connected (VMC) community?

 IVETS staff can help you find possible scholarship opportunities and share best practices in securing those funds.